NinjaBearStudioTech/Documentation/Writerside/topics/combat/architecture/cbt_architecture.md

 performance by reducing the cost of frequently spawning and destroying actors.

 **[User Interface](cbt_user_interface.md)**
 : The Combat System manages key information, including 'vitals', 'damage', and other status effects.
-UMG View Models are available to expose such information to your user interface.
+UMG Viewmodels are available to expose such information to your user interface.